Fope-Law/First-Project/README.md

 Update - The database will be updated with information on the patrons, information about common plants, and information on the plants that the 'patron' is currently cultivating.

 Delete - I deleted some of the initial attributes in my table and some code in order to tidy the code in the python file.
 I deleted the 'Nursery' concept of the project as I felt I would not be able to complete it in time; a possible improvement to be made.
+I would also like to use lists for the web app forms the same way that I used the dictionary attributes.
+I find that it neatens the code and makes it easier to read and replicate.